 The approach to identifying events will be different if management already has an entity risk management process which identifies events and assess risks.

-Where a risk management process is in place Internal Audit will need to (a) examine risk registers to understand the events that managers have identified and then review these to determine whether the risk assessment has identified all the key risks; (b) the way that management have scored events and the actions put in place to address key risks; (c) consider the effectiveness of risk mitigation actions in terms of its impact on residual risks; and (d) identify high levels of residual risk that need to be factored into strategic and annual work plans.
+Where a risk management process is in place Internal Audit will need to (a) examine risk registers to understand the events that managers have identified and then review these to determine whether the risk assessment has identified all the key risks; (b) review the way that management have scored events and the actions put in place to address key risks; (c) consider the effectiveness of risk mitigation actions in terms of its impact on residual risks; and (d) identify high levels of residual risk that need to be factored into strategic and annual work plans.

 Where no risk management process is in place Internal Audit will need to carry out a separate exercise to identify events that give rise to risks and opportunities.
 This is more difficult and time consuming than reviewing management’s own risk assessments.
-It is important that the process includes interaction with management to obtain their views on key events and risks impacting the .
-It will also be necessary to score events identified in terms of and impact to create an overall
+It is important that the process includes interaction with management to obtain their views on key events and risks impacting the Organisation.
+It will also be necessary to score events identified in terms of probability and impact to create an overall risk score.

-The process of identifying events and scoring risks as part of a separate exercise is considered in more detail
+The process of identifying events and scoring risks as part of a separate exercise is considered in more detail in the sections that follow.

 Identifying risks